KasRoid/Introduction-to-Computer-Networks/11.Common-TCPIP-Application-Layer-Protocols/README.md

 - Allows users to access email on servers and either read the email on the server or download the email to the client machine.
 - Popular when a user accesses email from multiple different devices.
 - Web-based email clients, such as Gamil, use IMAP

+---

+## Applicatio Layer Web Browser Protocols

+- Hypertext Transfer Protocol(HTTP)
+- HTTP Secure(HTTPS)

+### Hypertext Transfer Protocol(HTTP)

+- Port: 80, Transport Layer Protocol: TCP
+- Protocol that provides browsing services for the World Wide Web(WWW)
+  - Retrieves the content of a web page from a web server
+  - Requests are made in hypertext markup language(HTML) and returned to your browser in that format
+- Data is sent in plain text

+### HTTP Secure(HTTPS)

+- Port: 443, Transport Layer Protocol: TCP
+- HTTP over Secure Socket Layer (SSL) or Transport Layer Security (TLS)
+- A secure version of HTTP that utilizes SSL/TLS to encrypts HTTP content
+- Utilizes Public Key Infrastructure(PKI)